Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, of course.

-And that's a weak, weak ass position, right?
+And that's a weak, weak-ass position, right?

 It's a weak, pathetic, manipulative position to only want a particular form of blowback to be on your side.

-Only I can hit.
+Only I could hit.

-This is like the girl who runs up and punches the boy and then says, boys can't hit girls.
+This is like the girl who runs up and punches the boy and then says, Boys can't hit girls.

 As I was repeatedly told when I was a kid, don't dish it out if you can't take it.